(Un)Ethical Futures: Utopia, Dystopia and Science Fiction

 Jacqueline Dutton is Associate Professor in French Studies at the University of Melbourne.
 She has published widely on utopian studies, including a chapter on "Non-western" utopian traditions for the Cambridge Companion to Utopian Literature (2010) and a book on utopianism in the work of 2008 Nobel Laureate in Literature JMG Le Clézio, Le Chercheur d'or et d'ailleurs: l'utopie de JMG Le Clézio (2003).
 She is also a leading researcher and writer on French culture and identity, teaching various courses on travel writing, food and wine, cinema, and literature.
 She is currently writing a cultural history of the Bordeaux, Burgundy and Champagne wine regions.

-Dr Meg Mundell is a novelist, journalist, and research fellow at Deakin University.
+Dr Meg Mundell is a novelist, journalist, and Research Fellow in Writing and Literature at Deakin University.
 Her critically acclaimed first novel Black Glass (Scribe, 2011), a dystopian tale set in a near-future Melbourne, was shortlisted for several awards.
 Meg’s writing has appeared in Best Australian Stories, The Age, The Guardian, The Monthly, Sydney Morning Herald, Meanjin, Cordite Poetry Review, Australian Book Review and elsewhere.
 She’s currently finishing her second novel, The Trespassers.